ActiveVolcano/ssh-execute-with-password/README.md

 =========================
-No need to confirm fingerprint, no need to type password in keyboard, just put password as argument to execute command via SSH, suit for using in scripts.
+No need to confirm fingerprint, no need to type password in keyboard, just put password as command-line argument to execute command via SSH, suit for using in scripts.